jsescobar/westernization/README.md

 * There are two main R scripts:
   * Microbio_code.R: corresponds to the main code that served to analyze the Colombian dataset
-  * curated_metagenomes.R: corresponds to the code employed in the meta-analysis of benchmark metagenomic datasets (see curatedMetagenomicData at https://waldronlab.github.io/curatedMetagenomicData/
+  * curated_metagenomes.R: corresponds to the code employed in the meta-analysis of benchmark metagenomic datasets (see curatedMetagenomicData at https://waldronlab.github.io/curatedMetagenomicData/)

+* There is a folder with input files (**files**)
+* There is a folder with files necessary to run the metagenomic inference with GOmixer (**Gomixer**)
+* There is a folder with reference files necessary to run the metagenomic inference with Tax4Fun (**SILVA123**)